Metric proposal

 Existing metrics describe where an agent is, not how fast it's moving.
 Win rate and task success are snapshots.
 Regression rate is defensive.
 DORA deployment frequency counts deploys, not quality change.

 LangSmith, Braintrust, and Galileo come closest: lift-over-baseline summed across experiments is a rate of sorts.
 Call that Eval Improvement Rate.
-It counts lift that may never have reached production.
-Half of it doesn't.
+It counts lift measured in eval — much of which doesn't survive the shift in distribution when it reaches production.

 The rate that matters is the one measured on real traffic after deploy.
 Nobody names it.